Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: sublattice charge order

-Previously, in section \ref{scowihtoutB}, we demonstrated that the SCO is not influenced by NNN hopping without a magnetic field.
-At this point, one might question the effects of NNN hopping on SCO when an external magnetic field is present.
-It turns out that the impact of NNN hopping only occurs at vanishingly small magnetic fields corresponding to $\pi\phi_{tot}/\phi_0\ll\Delta^2/\alpha^2$, in the presence of a weak-sublattice potential.
-This is the subleading field-dependent correction to the nonuniversal SCO plateau, of the order of $\sim r\Delta|B|$, which disappears beyond these small magnetic fields and does not affect the universal quantization of the SCO at intermediate fields:

-The $r$-dependent correction is also \textit{non-universal} as it depends on the model.
-Details for deriving the result and corresponding scales can be found in the appendix \ref{NNN section}.

 We would like to emphasize again that this result is only valid at weak and intermediate magnetic fields, $\phi_b\ll\Delta^2$, which correspond to $\omega_c\ll\Delta$, and weak sublattice potentials ($\Delta\ll \alpha$) regime.
+Outside of this regime, beyond the UV cut-off, the SCO contribution comes beyond the Dirac spectrum and can only be captured by lattice calculations.
 Using the Hofstadter butterfly spectrum in section \ref{numerics}, we will estimate these regimes from the lattice calculations.
 We will resort to lattice calculations to study SCO outside this regime, particularly for observation of quantum oscillations, based on the simulation of the Hofstadter Butterfly spectrum.

 In the next section, we will confirm our analytical calculations using the exact calculation of the SCO from the Hofstader butterfly spectrum.
 We will also investigate the strong field limit and observe quantum oscillations.